mehrsa/Banking_App_SQL_with_DataModel/README.md

+# DEPRECATED!!
+Visit https://aka.ms/AgenticAppFabric for the upated work!

 # 🏦  AI Banking App with SQL, Flask and Typescript

 **AI Banking App** is an interactive web application designed to simulate a modern banking dashboard.
 Its primary purpose is to serve as an educational tool, demonstrating how SQL-based databases are leveraged across different types of workloads: **OLTP**, **OLAP**, and **AI-driven analysis**.